The Best Foolproof White Sourdough Bread Recipe

 • Large bowl

-• Digital scale (the most important tool IMO, and the OXO one I linked here is the best scale I’ve ever owned)
+• Digital scale (the most important tool IMO, and the OXO one I linked here is the best scale I’ve ever owned – I did review 20 scales if you want to read about that here)

 • Substitution: measuring cups, but they aren’t as accurate as measuring in grams